Find short-term health insurance in Arkansas.

 Short-term medical insurance plans are generally less costly, in terms of monthly premiums, than ACA-compliant plans, assuming the person doesn’t qualify for premium subsidies that would offset some or all of the monthly premiums for an ACA-compliant plan.
 But short-term plans customarily exclude coverage for pre-existing conditions, so these plans are not suitable for someone in the Natural State who needs medical care for ongoing or pre-existing conditions.

 If you need health insurance coverage in Arkansas and it’s outside of the annual open enrollment period for ACA-compliant plans (November 1 to January 15), start by checking your eligibility for a special enrollment period that you can use to enroll in an ACA-compliant major medical plan.
 A variety of qualifying life events can trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Arkansas.

 The plans available through the exchange are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months.
 So if you’ll soon have coverage under another plan — maybe Medicare or a new employer’s plan — you’ll be able to cancel your marketplace plan when the new coverage takes effect.
 And if you’re eligible for a premium subsidy through the exchange, you can receive that even if you only need the coverage for a short time.

 (Note that the premium subsidy is a tax credit that gets reconciled on your federal tax return based on your household income for the whole year; if your income is going to end up above the subsidy-eligible range due to a new job later in the year, you wouldn’t be eligible for the premium subsidy for the months prior to starting the new job, and would have to repay it on your tax return.
-But through at least the end of 2022, the American Rescue Plan has made subsidies available to people with incomes well above the limits that applied in previous years.)
+But through at least the end of 2025, the American Rescue Plan and Inflation Reduction Act have made subsidies available to people with incomes well above the limits that applied in previous years.)